CS125 Frequently Asked Questions (FAQ)

 I've oversimplified this story, of course, but not by much, really.
 Learning to take the very first interesting steps with separate Unix tools is probably harder than learning to do something cool with more integrated Windows ones; but the Unix skill set will be useful forever and allows you more power and flexibility and even ease of use once you are used to it.
 Windows stuff is designed to make it look easy from the start (so as to not scare off the naive potential customers) at the cost of downstream power, flexibility, and productivity.
 You're in the learning curve phase of Unix now, and it is more confusing; but it will pay off in the end.
 Trust me.

-9. Why was my homework marked late even though I turned it in before midnight?
-For us software types COB (close of business) usually means before midnight, so when I tell Blackboard that the assignment is due by COB on some date, Blackboard marks everything submitted after 11:59PM of that date as being late.
-But the Blackboard server ERAU uses is somewhere on the east coast so Blackboard's COB is 11:59 Eastern Time, which is 9:59PM Arizona time (Mountain Standard Time, or MST) when the east coast is not on Daylight Savings Time which changes to 8:59PM MST when the east coast is on Daylight Savings Time --- which Arizona doesn't use, except for the Navajo reservation, which does, except for the parts of the Hopi reservation inside the Navajo reservation, which don't.
-Anyway, consider yourself informed (more or less ;-) as to what COB means in practice to CS125.
+10. Why was my homework marked late even though I turned it in before midnight?
+For us software types COB (close of business) usually means before midnight, so when I tell Canvas that the assignment is due by COB on some date, Canvas marks everything submitted after 11:59PM of that date as being late.
+But the Canvas server ERAU uses is somewhere on the east coast so Canvas's COB is 11:59 Eastern Time, which is 9:59PM Arizona time (Mountain Standard Time, or MST) when the east coast is not on Daylight Savings Time which changes to 8:59PM MST when the east coast is on Daylight Savings Time --- which Arizona doesn't use, except for the Navajo reservation, which does, except for the parts of the Hopi reservation inside the Navajo reservation, which don't.
+Anyway, consider yourself informed (more or less ;-) as to what COB means in practice to CS125 – it's either 9 or 10PM, depending on whether or not the east coast is on daylight savings time.
+Note: It's your responsibility to keep track of time.
+If Canvas marks your submission as late, it's late.

-10. What's the difference between Unix and Linux?
+11. What's the difference between Unix and Linux?
 For our purposes in CS125, the answer is, not much.
 In CS420 here (ERAU), we'll talk about the theory of operating systems and what choices their designers have to make (and so how their working internals may differ).
 But for CS125, we're interested in an operating system only insofar as it is a (transparent, we hope) host for our programming environment.
 The two aspects of the programming environment that you'll use the most heavily are the shell and the compiler and neither of them is an intrinsic feature of any operating system.
 I.e., most OS's can host most common shells and compilers.
-It's up to their owners (the ERAU Information Technology department, on our case) to choose which ones to install.
+It's up to their owners (the ERAU Information Technology department, in our case) to choose which ones to install.
 Unix and Linux both are easily capable of hosting all major shells and compilers, most of which are also available for Windows if you want them. gcc is commonly referred to as a Unix/Linux-based compiler (it's what we'll use for CS125) but I have it installed here (home) on my Windows 7 machine as well.
-All OS's come bundled with at least one shell (for Windows, it's misnamed DOS; for Unix/Linux, it's usually bash); but a machine like sun/prclab intended for use as a general purpose programming environment will typically have many shells installed so that each programmer can pick his or her favorite (choice of shells tends to be a religious issue with many programmers ;-)
+All OS's come bundled with at least one shell (for Windows, it's misnamed DOS; for Unix/Linux, it's usually bash); but a machine like sun/prclab intended for use as a general purpose programming environment will typically have many shells installed so that each programmer can pick his or her favorite (choice of shells tends to be a religious issue with many programmers ;-) On prclab, there are several shells available and the default for new accounts is tcsh.
+You can change that, if you wish, although why you would want to for CS125 is beyond me.

 When you hear someone say they are a Linux programmer or a Unix programmer, you can guess that two things are probably true: